Daniel B. Markovits

 Welcome!

-I am a PhD Candidate in Political Science at Columbia University.
+I am a PhD Candidate in Political Science at Columbia University, specializing in American Politics.

 I am on the 2025-26 academic job market.